Article 6 compliant national carbon registries

 Compliance

 Article 6 readiness is no longer optional.
-Global buyers, airlines under CORSIA, and international standards will only recognise credits that come with proper authorisation and corresponding adjustments.
-Governments without infrastructure fall out of the market.
+Global buyers, CORSIA-compliant airlines, and international standards will only recognise credits that are properly authorised and adjusted.
+Governments without infrastructure are left out of the market.

 Policy and technology, delivered in parallel